 Week 5: Remembrance Event

 Think about who should have the honor to make these events happen, and think about a lasting memorial that you can be remembered by.
-Keep in mind the resources that you know that you have from the past few weeks of contacting all those professionals.

 Talk About It

 Day 29: Your Remembrance Event

 Whatever you have decided that your remembrance event should be, now is the time to describe exactly how you want it to go.
 Some funeral directors will do this for you, but if you want something other than a traditional funeral, then you should clarify your wishes with your funeral director and your loved ones.
 Some of these things are possible to preplan; but for some, you will just have to make a note of it and let your loved ones know what you would like.